 Wondering what to name your conference rooms?
 Follow the trends we identified while reading too many room names.

 “What’s in a name?”
 Unlike Juliet’s take on them, there’s a lot to unpack from a name.
 Conference room names are no different.
 When named well, meeting rooms can help provide inspiration, navigation, and branding.
 So we studied tens of thousands of meeting room names using Robin to see what’s trending.
-Stay in touch with this series to help label your next office.

 Conference room names: an important and permanent part of your office branding and design.